 A Senior Cat Could Have Medical Issues — Or Not

-Like people, it’s normal for some cats to have more health problems as they become older, but there are also others that remain relatively healthy as they age.
+Like people, it’s normal for some cats to have more health problems as they become older, but others remain relatively healthy as they age.
 There’s no guarantee a senior pet will have health issues, just like there’s no guarantee a kitten won’t have health issues.
 But it’s important to be aware of what the most common health issues are for senior cats and understand that these could require extra expense to treat.

 Some age-related changes and diseases that senior cats may experience include: